cfneese/LoomisWood/docs/index.md

 easily with external fitting programs.

-Since the add-in is written for Igor (instead of as a stand-alone program) all of Igor’s features are available to the add-in.
+Since the add-in is written for Igor (instead of as a stand-alone program) all of Igorâ€™s features are available to the add-in.
 For example, printing and graphics export are provided by Igor, not the add-in.